-In order to practice niwaki, you’ll need to spend the next seven years of your life as an apprentice.
+To practice niwaki, you’ll need to spend the next seven years of your life as an apprentice.
 But only in Japan.
-If you happen to live in Australia, however, all you need to know is basic knowledge on pruning.
+If you happen to live in Australia, however, all you need to know is a basic knowledge of pruning.
 Everything else comes down to trial and error and a lot of patience.

 That is because even the best gardeners of us can do nothing when it comes to waiting.
-Growing trees is a long process and patience is mandatory.
+Growing trees is a long process, and patience is mandatory.
 After all, you are building your own zen garden.
-There still is a way to shorten the period of time.
+There still is a way to shorten the time.
 You can either choose a type of plant that grows faster or already a bigger plant or tree.
 Yet, a bigger tree means that you’ll have to spend that extra bit on transportation.

-Now that we’ve gone through the fact that niwaki requires patience it’s time to choose the right plant.
-Cloud pruning requires the tree to be deciduous, even better if it’s evergreen.
-We are kind of limited to a couple of choices really.
+Now that we’ve gone through the fact that niwaki requires patience, it’s time to choose the right plant.
+Cloud pruning needs the tree to be deciduous, even better if it’s evergreen.
+We are kind of limited to a couple of choices, really.